crashappsec/chalk/src/docs/howto-sbom-registry.md

 But, probably in color, and with a different commit ID.

-You should now have a working installation of `Chalk`.
-You should now test that your `Chalk` installation will create valid `Chalk` marks.
+You should now have a working installation of chalk.
+You should now test that your chalk installation will create valid chalk marks.
 In the example below we have created a simple Node project but you can easily substitute this with your own code repo.